aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/gcp-bigquery-sink-prereq.md

 ---
-title: Configure GCP for a Google BigQuery sink connector
+title: Configure Google Cloud for a Google BigQuery sink connector
 ---

-To be able to sink data from Apache Kafka® to Google BigQuery via the dedicated Aiven connector, open the [GCP console](https://console.cloud.google.com/) and:
+To be able to sink data from Apache Kafka® to Google BigQuery via the dedicated Aiven connector, open the [Google Cloud console](https://console.cloud.google.com/) and:

 -   Create a [Google service account and generate a JSON service key](https://cloud.google.com/docs/authentication/client-libraries)